Glossary of mammalian dental topography

 Many different terms have been proposed for features of the tooth crown in mammals.

 The structures within the molars receive different names according to their position and morphology.
 This nomenclature was developed by Henry Fairfield Osborn in 1907 and is, although with many variations, the one that continues today.

+Suffixes

+Tooth structures bear suffixes in order to note the type of structure they are and whether they are present in the upper or lower molars.